 When considering all of the options, voice actors need to select what makes the most sense for them based on their comfort level, finances, and educational goals.

-In contrast, workshops offer a vastly different setup, and offer their own benefits.
-Specifically, the group environment allows individuals to receive feedback on their own career, while also receiving the benefit of learning from others, as well as networking.
-(Networking has been reported as another highly important aspect to building up a voice over career.)
+In contrast, workshops offer a vastly different setup and offer their own benefits.
+Specifically, the group environment allows individuals to receive feedback on their own career, while also receiving the benefit of learning from others and networking.
+Networking is another important element of building up a voice over career.)